thecmart/manuals/Tutorials/Manual 4 Creating a firebase UI login for you app.md

 4. Open the folder that says `values`, open the `strings.xml` file and add this to the resources: `<string name="login_button_text">Login With Firebase UI</string>`

-5. Add this code in the `import` section of the `MainActivity` class:
+5. Add this code in the `import` section of the `MainActivity` class.
+These imports will facilitate the firebase UI login.

    ```
    import com.firebase.ui.auth.AuthUI;